Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Where To Get Crabs

 Catch Your Own.
 Big speckled (calico) crabs can be ideal for catching permit in Florida and up the coast.
 You will find them, especially in late spring and summer, but they are all over the beaches of North America.
 Use crab traps with dead chicken or cut bait into the trap and you'll catch them.
-For smaller crab species, you can look in the mangroves on the roots and branches and under rocks in the mud.
+For smaller crab species, like fiddler crabs, you can look in the mangroves on the roots and branches and under rocks in the mud.

 Purchase at a Bait Shop.
 Crabs can be a bit more pricey than you'd think.
 It depends on how easy they are to find and catch.
 If someone spends three hours digging in the mud to find crabs, they're probably going to want to be paid well for it.

-The good news is that when you find a bait shop that carries crabs, they probably have hundreds of them and can be a reliable resource for you so you don't have to go catch them yourself.
+The good news is that when you find a shop that carries crabs, they probably have hundreds of them and can be a reliable resource for you so you don't have to go catch them yourself.
 Again, there's a cost to this!

 How To Hook Crabs